 Conduct a Soft Reset

 By doing a soft reset, most problems such as this can typically be solved.
 This is usually the first thing you would have to do when the phone is unresponsive, but in this situation, this will also work as the phone app will be refreshed.
 This is done by taking the battery out and pressing for at least a minute on the power button.
 Insert the battery again, and then you can turn your phone on.
-Make sure to download data in sd card or any other USB files before reset.
+Make sure to download data in an sd card or any other USB files before resetting.

 Check if the issue exists in Safe Mode

-There are times where this particular issue can be triggered by an app you have downloaded.
+There are times when this particular issue can be triggered by an app you have downloaded.
 You will need to start the phone in Safe Mode to verify if this is the case, as only the pre-installed apps are allowed to run in this mode.